Hackley Library: Torrent House

 The Torrent House is a 31-room mansion built in 1891-1892 for $250,000 for lumberman, alderman, justice of the peace, and 3-term mayor of Muskegon John Torrent (1833-1915).
 Torrent owned mills in Muskegon, Manistee, Ludington, Whitehall, Traverse City and Sault Ste.
 Marie.
 The residence has also housed a mortuary, hospital and been a local Red Cross headquarters.
 It was purchased by the city of Muskegon in 1972 to preserve it and avoid demolition.
 It is located at 315 West Webster Avenue.
 A Michigan Historical Marker is on site.

+The house was built of gray granite atop a limestone base.
+Inside, various woods were used including mahogany, cherry, birds eye maple, redwood, sycamore, red birch, oak, pine, and rosewood.

 Renovations

 A $1.2 million interior renovation and restoration project took place in 2014.
 A major renovation of the library including ramps for access, air conditioning system work, and energy efficiency improvements was undertaken in 2016.

 Most of the library's funding comes from a mill tax.

 Architectural features

 The library features Louis Millet stained glass windows.
 The library used to get electricity from Hackley's sawmill.
 When it was not operating gas was used to light the library.